Didsov/site-veterinary/README.md

 # site for veterinary
-- this site was made for Dmitry Suglobov's portfolio
+- this site was made with html, css
 - [view the website](https://didsov.github.io/site-veterinary/)